Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

-There are several challenges when going from rectangular domains to irregular domains with complex boundaries or holes.
-Some efforts have recently been devoted to studying the smoothing over irregular domains, and significant progress has been made.
-Most of them are based on the roughness penalization approach Green and Silverman (1994).
-To deal with irregular domains, Wang and Ranalli (2007) applied low-rank thin-plate splines defined as functions of the geodesic distance instead of the Euclidean distance.
-Eilers (2006) utilized the Schwarz-Christoffel transform to convert the complex domains to regular domains.
-To solve the ``leakage'' problem, in a pioneering paper, Ramsay (2002) suggested a penalized least squares approach with a Laplacian penalty and transformed the problem to that of solving a system of partial differential equations (PDEs).
-Wood, Bravington and Hedley (2008) provided an elegant solution and developed the soap film smoothing estimator for smoothing over difficult regions that can be represented by a low-rank basis and one or two quadratic penalties.
-Recently, Sangalli, Ramsay and Ramsay (2013) extended the method in Ramsay (2002) to the PLMs, which allows for spatially distributed covariate information to be in the models.
-The data smoothing problem in Sangalli, Ramsay and Ramsay (2013) is solved using finite element method (FEM), a method mainly developed and used to solve PDEs.
-Although their method is practically useful, the theoretical properties of the estimation are not investigated.
+\cite{Ramsay:02} suggested a penalized least squares approach with a Laplacian penalty and transformed the problem to that of solving a system of partial differential equations (PDEs).
+Recently, \cite{Sangalli:Ramsay:Ramsay:13} extended the method in \cite{Ramsay:02} to the PLMs, which allows for spatially distributed covariate information to be in the models.
+The data smoothing problem in \cite{Sangalli:Ramsay:Ramsay:13} is solved using finite element method (FEM), a method mainly developed and used to solve PDEs.
+Although their method is useful in many practical applications, the theoretical properties of the estimation were not investigated in their paper.
+In addition, our case study in Section 5 and simulation study in Appendix B reveal that the FEM is not flexible enough to well estimate the functional part of the model. \cite{Wood:Bravington:Hedley:08} also pointed out the FEM method requires a very fine triangulation in order to reach certain approximation power when the underlying function is complicated.